 There are three main causes of a rib becoming stuck out of place:

 - Sleeping – Side sleepers are particularly prone to this problem.
 If you sleep on your side and your pillow is not thick enough, you will often roll your shoulder forward to allow your head to lie flat on the pillow.
 Try a second pillow, so you can keep your shoulders from being pulled forward at night.

 - Exercise – Particularly back exercises like rows, and twisting motions, like in yoga.
-The ribs can be injured when the shoulder is pulled far forward.
+Injuries to the ribs happen when the shoulder is pulled far forward.
 This can happen when you let the weight hang on your arm after a repetition.
 Avoid this by keeping the shoulder blades pulled into the strong retracted position during the whole exercise.

 - Posture – Everything comes back to posture!
-Prolonged slumping of the shoulders, like when we sit at a computer for a long time, makes it harder for the ribs to move during each breath.
+Prolonged slumping of the shoulders makes it harder for the ribs to move during each breath.
+Computer posture is notorious for this.
+Having a large chest can predispose you to these types of injuries.
 See my posture tips for ideas on how to improve the way you sit.

-The good news is that, while this is a painful problem, a chiropractor that is trained to identify rib problems can do a special adjustment for the joint which will allow it to move properly again.
+The good news is that, while this is a painful problem, a chiropractor trained to identify rib problems can do a special adjustment for the joint which will allow it to move more easily.
 Usually after a few treatments, the rib will start working properly again, and you can get back to your life without pain.
-Dr French works with this problem in his Norwalk, CT office every day, so if you are dealing with this condition, contact us or click below to make an appointment and start feelign better soon!
+Dr French works with this problem in his Norwalk, CT office every day.
+So if you are dealing with this condition, contact us, or click below to make an appointment and start feelign better soon!